microsoft/code-with-engineering-playbook/docs/agile-development/stand-ups/readme.md

 ### Social question

 Teams are frequently geographically distributed and include members who have not worked on projects together previously.
 Social interactions facilitate the development of trust between team members and lower the barriers to collaboration.
 A social question-of-the-day that has a one-sentence answer contributes to trust development over the course of many stand-ups, with a minimal additional time commitment.
 The answer to the social question should be brief and follow the project questions answer.
 The facilitator may choose the social question or take a suggestion from the room.
-Description of what makes a good question and a list of starter questions are available within the [social question readme](social-question.md).
+Description of what makes a good question, and a list of starter questions are available within the [social question readme](social-question.md).

 ### Start On Time